amacduff/alex-macduff-design/_posts/2016-06-22-crometrics.md

 ### A Few Challenges
 - Difficulty working across time zones
 - Communication requires more work
-- Employees shoulder the cost of dedicated work space
+- As independent contractors, everyone pays for their own tools and work space

 CROmetrics does a great job of keeping its team members connected via tools like Slack, Trello, and regular video chats.
 Additionally, there are a handful of team members in Austin who are starting a coworking space.
 I'm looking forward to the possibility of sharing an office space with colleagues.